Skip to content

 1.2 reinterpret_cast

-reinterpret_cast performs the lowest-level reinterpreting conversion, allowing you to convert between almost any pointer types, and even between pointers and integers.
-As the name suggests, it merely "reinterprets" the meaning of a memory block—the compiler performs no safety checks.
+reinterpret_cast performs the lowest-level reinterpreting conversion.
+It allows you to convert between almost any pointer type, and even between pointers and integers.
+As the name suggests, it merely "reinterprets" the meaning of a block of memory—the compiler performs no safety checks.

 In embedded systems, reinterpret_cast is the standard method for accessing hardware registers: